Mitchells Plain

-Mitchells Plain is a large township located within the City of Cape Town, Western Cape, South Africa and situated about 28 km from the Cape Town city centre.
+Mitchells Plain is a large census designated sub-place located within the City of Cape Town, Western Cape, South Africa and situated about 28 km from the Cape Town city centre.
 It is one of South Africa's largest residential areas and contains multiple smaller suburbs.
 It is located on the Cape Flats on the False Bay coast between Muizenberg and Khayelitsha.
 Conceived of as a "model suburb" by the apartheid government, it was built during the 1970s to provide housing for Coloured victims of forced removal due to the implementation of the Group Areas Act.

 At an estimated population of 290,000–305,000 people, it comprises a number of sub-sections which reflect the diverse class backgrounds of the population.
 It was once a major stronghold of the United Democratic Front, the broad-based ANC-sponsored anti-apartheid body.
 It also has one of greater Cape Town's biggest shopping centres, known as the Liberty Promenade.

 History

-Mitchells Plain was created by the apartheid government in the early 1970s as a Coloured township for middle-income families.
+Mitchells Plain was created by the apartheid government in the early 1970s as a Coloured township for middle-income families and coloured people who were forcefully removed from their homes.
 The township was laid out in terms of the neighbourhood unit concept with large open spaces, localised public facilities and wide arterial routes.
 Various forms of housing were provided including, freestanding, semi-detached and duplex housing.
 However, by the late 80s and 90s, major areas of Mitchells Plain (mostly in the suburb's eastern half) deteriorated into urban ghettos.
-Gangsterism and drug abuse has increased and a number of informal settlements has sprung up in several areas, most notably in Eastridge and Taflesig.
+Gangsterism and drug abuse has increased and a number of informal settlements has sprung up in several areas, most notably in Eastridge and Tafelsig.

+Siqalo riots

+In May 2018, violent protests around service delivery broke out in the Siqalo informal settlement.
+Residents blockaded entrance roads in and out of Mitchells Plain, resulting in conflict with Mitchells Plain residents.